WSU-kduncan/ceg3120-cicd-haunspaw/README-CD.md

     2. place the following in the url section http://<EC2_PUBLIC_IP>:9000
     3. under content type select: application/json
     4. add a secret
-    5. chose an event type that will trigger the payload (in this case push)
+    5. chose an event type that will trigger the payload (in this case choose specfic event and chose workflow event which will make the event be a workflow activation)
     6. click add
     7. test by using the following command on the ec2 instance: docker logs angular-site
     ```